simonrho/jcnr-in-server/README.md

 grub file updated: /etc/default/grub.d/50-cloudimg-settings.cfg GRUB updated.
 Installation completed.
 Check install-dpdk-env.log for detailed logs.
+Please ensure the IOMMU is enabled in the BIOS/UEFI.
 Reboot now? (y/N): (You have 30 seconds to respond.
 Default is Y): Y
 ```